sandeepganage/SALLOC/README.md

 ## TODOs

 - Support **resize()** operation on *vector* container allocated on the arena.
-- Support reclaiming of free chunks in arena to better utilize the space on the arena.
+- Support reclaiming of free chunks in the arena to better utilize the space on the arena.

 ## Developers